ibm-cloud-docs/account/s2s.md

 To use a service in a Cloud Foundry app, you must create a connection or bind that service to the app.
 {: shortdesc}

-IBM Cloud Foundry Public is deprecated.
-For more information, see the [Deprecation of IBM Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-deprecation).
+IBM Cloud Foundry Public is deprecated with an end-of-support date of 1 June 2023.
+For more information, see [Deprecation of IBM Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-deprecation).
 {: deprecated}

 ## Connect a service to your Cloud Foundry app in the console